Bernhard Dalheimer

 Biography

-I am an applied economist and work as a Visiting Assistant Professor at the Department of Applied Economics at the University of Minnesota.
+I am an applied economist and Assistant Professor at the Department of Agricultural Economics at Purdue University.

 My research interests are rooted in agricultural, environmental & resource economics.
-Currently, I work on global value chains and uncertainty, agricultural market shocks, and socio-environmental trade-offs in agricultural production systems.
+Currently, I work on uncertainty in international trade global value chain participation, agricultural market shocks, and socio-environmental trade-offs in agricultural production systems.
 My research often has policy focus and features data-science approaches.

 CV here.